TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 When a callback is passed to the `setState` function, it ensures that the latest state is passed in as an argument to the callback.

 Using an updater is not always necessary.
-If you want to change the state using your previous state, and you prefer consistency over verbosity then you might consider using an updater. [is using an updater always preferred?](https://react.dev/reference/react/useState#is-using-an-updater-always-preferred)
+If you want to change the state using your previous state, and you prefer consistency over verbosity then you might consider using an updater.

 <div class="lesson-note" markdown=1>